Warren Buffet, CEO of Berkshire Hathaway, has a famous saying:

 Cash = £1,500

 Investment in low risk government bonds = £2,000

 *You can further diversify by spreading stock investments over various industries.

-In the example above we have half of our savings in cash and low interest bonds, which will be yielding interest of 1% – 2%.
+In the example above we have over a third of our savings in cash and low interest bonds, which will be yielding interest of 1% – 2%, may slightly more if you shop around.
 You can sleep knowing this money is safe and will be gaining a small amount of interest.
-Then we have 40% held in the stock market.
-Shares can obviously lose value but if you are investing in companies which are in good financial health then you are most likely going to see gains over the long-term.
+Then we have just over half held in the stock market.
+Shares can obviously lose value too but if you are investing in companies which are in good financial health then you are most likely going to see gains over the long-term.
 In addition you may receive a share of the profits via dividends.
 Finally we have a small amount allocated to high risk investments.
 I’m not saying you should put money into high risk investments but if you are going to then it should be a small proportion of your overall portfolio.

 Do your homework

 If you are making an investment then you should have good reason to do so.
 Before investing in a company I go through the income statement, balance sheet and cash flow to check the financial health of the company.
-Whichever the investment method, do your research and ensure you are fully aware of the risks and the anticipated returns.
-Crowd funding has become a popular way for start-ups to raise capital and many people are drawn to it hoping to invest in the next big thing.
-If you are going to embark on an investment like this there are lots of questions you should be asking.
+Whichever the investment method, make sure you carry out thorough research and are fully aware of the risks and the anticipated returns.
+Crowdfunding has become a popular way for start-ups to raise capital and many people are drawn to it hoping to invest in the next big thing.
+If you are going to participate in an investment like this there are lots of questions you should be asking.
 Are you getting a fair price?
 Is the company in good financial health?
 Has the company raised capital through crowdfunding before and if so how well was the money invested?
 Carrying out thorough research will result in far greater gains in the long run.

 Remember….never forget rule number one!

 Looking to start investing but don’t have much saved away?
 Check out How to invest with little money.